Ask the Court Find in Your Favor because the Other Side Didn't Respond

 The Judicial Council forms commonly used in this procedure are:

-In addition, some relevant documents must be typed on 28-line pleading paper.
-Customizable templates may be downloaded from these links:
+In addition, one relevant document must be typed on 28-line pleading paper.
+A customizable template may be downloaded from this link:

 Click here to download this Guide, with step-by-step instructions, including sample forms.